StellarInsha/-Particle-in-a-box-Simulation/README.md

 I was going through introductory quantum mechanics using Griffiths, and I wanted to do more than just solve problems with symbols.
 I wanted to connect the math to visualizations and computations, to really see what's going on and so I built this.

-This is one of my first small steps into computational physics and quantum mechanics.